Frequently Asked Questions

 Why are there online reward games?

 After every five or so lessons each child earns enough golden eggs to go to the Games section.
 Here they can choose a game to play.
 As children work through their reading lessons, they are concentrating, working hard and achieving as they learn many new reading skills.
-We want children to know that we realize they are working hard in their learning.
+We want children to know that we realise they are working hard in their learning.
 They deserve a reward for their efforts and sometimes they simply want to play.
 That’s what these games are for – a fun way to say well done!

 How do I purchase a Reading Egg online subscription?